-There are at least two members of staff on site that are trained to provide First Aid.
+Staff, including a Paediatric First Aider, are on site and are trained to provide First Aid.
 The office staff are the main contact.
-Verity Wynn is the designated first aider.
+Miss Whetlor & Miss Williams are the designated paediatric first aiders.
 A complete list of trained personnel is updated on the Single Central Record.
 Current practice is that all staff are offered First Aid training on a regular cycle.

-All staff are offered training annually in resuscitation, asthma treatment and anaphylactic shock treatment.
 There is at least one member of staff trained in First Aid on any educational visit and a First Aid kit is taken together with all routine medicines.

-What do I do If I have any questions about Medical matters of First Aid at Petersfield?
+What do I do If I have any questions about Medical matters or First Aid at Petersfield?